keploy/docs/versioned_docs/version-2.0.0/running-keploy/configuration-file.md

 ## Advanced Noise Filtering:

-The additional relief that the config file provides is that it allows the user to specify the `Global Noise` and `Test-Set Noise` in the config file itself.
-The global noise and test set noise are the [Noisy fields](http://keploy.io/docs/concepts/general-glossary/#3-noisy-field) that are needed to be ignore while comparing the response of the API calls.
+Earlier the only way to add the [noisy fields](http://keploy.io/docs/concepts/general-glossary/#3-noisy-field) was by modifying individual test file (testcase level).
+Now, With the introduction of config file, users can add the noisy fields at test-set and global level through config file itself.

 ### Global Noise